 Methods used to initiate merger or consolidation of municipalities:

-by submitting a legislative review petition to the Local Boundary Commission under regulations adopted by the commission as specified in 3 AAC 110.255; or
+by submitting a legislative review petition to the Local Boundary Commission under regulations adopted by the commission as specified in Title 3 Alaska Administrative Code 110.255; or

-through the local option method specified in AS 29.06.100 – 29.06.160 requiring residents of two or more municipalities to file a merger or consolidation petition with the Local Boundary Commission.
+through the local option method specified in Alaska Statute 29.06.100 – 29.06.160 requiring residents of two or more municipalities to file a merger or consolidation petition with the Local Boundary Commission.

 When a consolidation or merger petition is approved through the legislative review process, the Director of Elections shall set a date for the election of officials of the new municipality within 10 days of legislative approval set out in 3 AAC 110.255.

-For more information on merger and consolidation elections, please visit the Local Boundary Commission's website.
+For more information on incorporation elections, please visit the Local Boundary Commission's website.